MK2112/lusby/README.md

 # guardian-USB

 Security framework for handling USB devices on Debian/Ubuntu systems.
-It enforces a "deny-by-default" policy: unknown USB devices are automatically blocked.
-Only explicitly approved devices are allowed—temporarily or permanently, cryptographically signed and fully auditable.
+Enforces a "deny-by-default" policy: unknown USB devices are automatically blocked.
+Only explicitly approved devices are allowed-temporarily or permanently, cryptographically signed and fully auditable.

 ## Main Features